NiklasTreml/setup-script/README.md

 # Summary of what this script will do:

 ## Important
 This script is intended to be run as root on a fresh install of ubuntu, it will ask for user to create, which will also be added to the group docker.
+You can also have the script use your active user, it should be added to the neccessary groups anyways

 ### Software Installs